How to give feedback that motivates & engages

 Use feedback to understand your company

-Feedback plays a crucial role in guiding a company’s direction and overall strategy.
+One of our top tips on giving feedback is using it to guide your company’s direction and overall strategy.
 It can also help you have effective career development conversations with employees.

 Leapsome provides a bird’s-eye view of how feedback is being addressed or used to improve the workplace.